 School Field Trips

-Through our curriculum-aligned field trips, your students will engage in 90-120 minutes of land-based learning at EYA’s programming sites in Strathcona Community Gardens or Renfrew Ravine.
+Through our curriculum-aligned field trips, your students will engage in 90-120 minutes of land-based learning at EYA’s programming site in Strathcona Community Gardens.

 A large group of youth from a school are holding up a project they created while standing and kneeling outside.